Dallas Cowboys: Uniforms

-Uniform history
+Home and away uniform history

 When the Dallas Cowboys franchise debuted in 1960, the team's uniform included a white helmet adorned with a simple blue star and a blue-white-blue stripe down the center crown.
 The team donned blue jerseys with white sleeves and a small blue star on each shoulder for home games and the negative opposite for away games.
 Their socks also had two horizontal white stripes overlapping the blue.

-In 1964 the Cowboys opted for a simpler look (adopting essentially the team's current uniform) by changing their jersey/socks to one solid color with three horizontal stripes on the sleeves; the white jersey featured royal blue stripes with a narrow black border, the royal blue jersey white stripes with the same black outline.
+In 1964, the Cowboys opted for a simpler look (adopting essentially the team's current uniform) by changing their jersey/socks to one solid color with three horizontal stripes on the sleeves; the white jersey featured royal blue stripes with a narrow black border, the royal blue jersey white stripes with the same black outline.
 The star-shouldered jerseys were eliminated; "TV" numbers appeared just above the jersey stripes.
 The new helmet was silver-blue, with a blue-white-blue tri-stripe down the center (the middle white stripe was thicker).
 The blue "lone star" logo was retained, but with a white border setting it off from the silver/blue.
 The new pants were silver/blue, with a blue-white-blue tri-stripe.
-In 1964 the NFL allowed teams to wear white jerseys at home; several teams did so, and the Cowboys have worn white at home ever since, except on certain "throwback" days.
+In 1964, the NFL allowed teams to wear white jerseys at home; several teams did so, and the Cowboys have worn white at home ever since, except on certain and special "throwback" days.

 In 1966, the team modified the jerseys, which now featured only two sleeve stripes, slightly wider; the socks followed the same pattern.
 In 1967 the "lone star" helmet decal added a blue outline to the white-bordered star, giving the logo a bigger, bolder look.
 The logo and this version of the uniform have seen little change to the present day.

 The only notable changes from 1970 to the present were: